berthubert/simplomon/README.md

  * /checker-states: a largish JSON object describing the settings of all checkers & the results of the measurements they are doing

+If you load / in a webserver you get a somewhat nice dashboard with metrics.

 ## Datalogger
 If you add `Logger("stats.sqlite3")`, simplomon will populate a SQLite database (in the file './stats.sqlite3') with lots of interesting metadata,